 Roux (ROO) is a French term for a mixture of flour and fat, such as cooking oil or butter, that is cooked, then used for thickening soups, sauces, gravies, and gumbos.
 A roux can be cooked to several stages, depending on the color and flavor you want to achieve.

-- If cooked for only a couple minutes, the roux mixture won't change color, making it perfect for thickening white, delicately-flavored sauces.
+- If cooked for only a couple of minutes, the roux mixture won't change color, making it perfect for thickening white, delicately flavored sauces.

-- Heating the roux for a few minutes more gives it a golden color and a little more flavor.
+- Heating a roux for a few minutes more gives it a golden color and a little more flavor.
 This is sometimes referred to as a blond roux.

 - A brown or caramel-color roux takes 20 to 30 minutes of cooking and stirring to achieve its deep brown color (similar to the color of a penny).
 This type of roux, with its rich, nutty flavor and aroma, is a perfect match for the strong flavors of gumbo.
 Roux will keep, tightly covered, in the refrigerator for 2 weeks or in the freezer for 6 months.